 Contributions support the cost of erecting, maintaining and administering the memorial.
 A portion of these funds will also support the annual Workers' Memorial Day Ceremony, held in April at the National Labor College.
 Remaining funds will provide general support to the college's work, including important Health and Safety programs.

-To participate, you may contribute online or mail the NLC Workers Memorial Request form along with your check or money order made out to National Labor College at:
+To participate, mail the NLC Workers Memorial Request form along with your check or money order made out to National Labor College at:

 NLC Workers Memorial